andrewjpoole/andrewjpoole.github.io/_posts/2022-04-11-csharp-sql-tests.md

 ## In a nutshell

 The framework allows tests to be written in C# using familiar test frameworks (xUnit is used in the examples).
-The tests can be run against localDb or some SQL server.
-There is a method that optionally deploys a DacPac.
-Each test is given a SqlConnection and its own SqlTransaction which isolates it from any other tests.
-The framework also includes some helper classes and an easy way to define tabular data for test data setup and/or assertions.
+The tests can be run against localDb or some other SQL server.
+A DacPac can optionally be deployed.
+Each test is isolated from the other tests.
+Given, When and Then helper classes are included to and also a way to define tabular data for test data setup and/or assertions.
+More on those things later.

 A test looks like this: